 - Include the payments made for services performed related to business or trade.

-- The person whom you are paying must be an individual, estate, partnership, but not corporation.
+- The person whom you pay must be an individual, estate, partnership, but not corporation.

 - Report the payment made to law firms for performing legal services like fees etc on 1099 NEC.